Skip to content

 initState: DataInitializer;

-// Edit component of the Content Element (Used for authoring purposes)
+// Edit component of the Content Element (Used for authoring purposes).

 Edit?: object;